Psychotherapy and Counselling

 Adlerian Therapy

-focuses on creating a therapeutic relationship that is co-operative, encouraging, and practical.
+This type of therapy focuses on creating a therapeutic relationship that is co-operative, encouraging, and practical.
 Adlerian counsellors help clients explore their unique ’lifestyle’ and ’private logic’ (their core beliefs about self, others, and the world) to increase understanding of and challenge habitual patterns of behaviour and hidden goals.
 It is an educative process of dialogue, insight, encouragement, re-orientation, and enablement.

 Brief Therapy

-uses the cognitive behavioural approach with a small, planned number of sessions, and possibly a single follow-up session after some time has elapsed.
+Brief therapy concentrates on the cognitive behavioural approach with a small, planned number of sessions, and possibly a single follow-up session after some time has elapsed.
 This therapy is primarily for people experiencing a phase of difficulty.

 Cognitive Analytical Therapy (CAT)

-combines cognitive therapy and exploratory psychotherapy and encourages clients to draw on their own resources to develop the skills to change destructive patterns of behaviour.
+This therapy combines cognitive therapy and exploratory psychotherapy and encourages clients to draw on their own resources to develop the skills to change destructive patterns of behaviour.
 Negative ways of thinking are explored, and treatment is structured and directive.

 Cognitive Behavioural Therapy (CBT)

-combines cognitive and behavioural techniques.
+This popular model of therapy combines cognitive and behavioural techniques.
 Clients are taught ways to change thoughts and expectations, and relaxation techniques may be used.

 Integrative therapy

-is a blend of specific techniques of Counselling.
+- a blend of specific techniques of Counselling.

 Eclectic therapy

-takes elements of several different therapeutic models and combines them.
+- elements of several different therapeutic models and combines them.